SoftwareDesignLab/national-vulnerability-intelligence-platform/nvip_backend/README.md

 - Please make sure the user name and password parameters in the 'db-mysql.properties' are set correctly!
 The user (root) and password parameters should be the ones set while installing MySQL.

 - Required training data and resources are stored under the nvip_data (the data directory).
-You need to configure the NVIP data directory of the project (in the nvip.properties) to point to the nvip_data directory.
+You need to configure the data directory of the project (in the nvip.properties) to point to the nvip_data directory.
-The data directory of the NVIP project can be set by the "dataDir" in the nvip.properties file at src/main/resources/nvip.properties.
+The data directory of the project can be set by the "dataDir" in the nvip.properties file.

-> Ex: assuming you have the data directory at C:/nvip/nvip_data, and the NVIP backend project at C:/nvip/nvip_backend, then you need to set dataDir = ../nvip_data in the nvip.properties.
+> Ex: assuming you have the data directory at C:/nvip/nvip_data, and the NVIP backend project at C:/nvip/nvip_backend, then you need to have dataDir=../nvip_data in the nvip.properties.

 ## How to Build & Package
 Follow the steps below to generate NVIP output jars: